CasperDev/vz-dis-dos/doc/source/Chapter9/LOAD.rst

 13 of the table of contents and the end address + 1 in bytes 14 and 15, ie not with standard data files.

-If a program is saved with the BASIC commands SAVE or BSAVE or by machine programs with the routine SAVE, this entry is made automatically.
+If a program is saved with the BASIC commands :guilabel:`SAVE` or :guilabel:`BSAVE` or by machine programs with the routine :doc:`SAVE </Chapter9/SAVE>`, this entry is made automatically.

 The LOAD routine automatically turns the drive on and off and also turns off interrupts.